When you want to publish a quote (or statement of work) you can either:

 At the start of the quote, they will see the proposed contract with the sales rep's signature:

-Further down, they will see your task board (if applicable).
-Below the task board is a link to review the full task board and examine the identified tasks, if resources have been assigned and start and due dates:
+Further down, they will see your plan (if applicable).
+Below the plan is a link to review the full plan and examine the identified tasks, resources/roles have been assigned and start and due dates:

-Underneath the task board is the Gantt Chart (if applicable).
+Underneath the plan is the Gantt Chart (if applicable) to display the timelines of defined tasks.
 The Gantt is interactive but read-only.
 You can click on the Zoom to fit button to display the project's timeline.
 The Expand all button will expand all task lists and display all tasks.
-Specific tasks can be searched for in the FIND TASKS BY NAME field.
-As with the task board above, there is also a link to show the full Gantt Chart:
+Specific tasks can be searched for by clicking the hamburger button in the top-right corner:

-After the Gantt Chart, the Workload Sheet: Overview (if applicable) will display the budgeted/planned hours per role, without necessarily confirming the team member:
+After the Gantt Chart, the Budget planning (if applicable) will display the budgeted/planned hours per role, without necessarily confirming the team member:

 At the end of the quote, the customer will see any files that can be downloaded or linked to via a URL: